-Let's take a look at two examples of affiliate link disclosures.
+Let's take a look at two examples of affiliate disclosure.
 Here's one that is not only wordy, but doesn't put the mention of compensation at the beginning:

-On the other hand, the following is an example of one that would be considered acceptable.
-It discloses compensation early and gets right to the point:
+On the other hand, the following is an example of an affiliate link disclosure that would be considered acceptable.
+It reveals compensation early and gets right to the point: